-"And Jesus said unto him, Go your way; your faith has made you whole.
-And immediately he received his sight and followed Jesus in the way."
+And Jesus said unto him, Go thy way; thy faith hath made thee whole.
+And immediately he received his sight, and followed Jesus in the way.
+Mark x.
+52.4 th daily and followed Jesus in the way.

-Mark 10:52

 THE Lord was pleased so to order it that miracles, visible, tangible miracles, that should do good to the bodies of men, should attend the establishment of the kingdom of the Lord Jesus Christ.
-But while the Lord ordered this, there were ends he had in view, and when those ends were answered the miracles ceased.
+But while the Lord ordered this, there were ends he had in view, and when those ends were answered the miracles ceased.'
 And one great reason I apprehend, was to make men without excuse for persecuting that dispensation, and persecuting Christ and his apostles.
-The very persons who killed Jesus Christ knew that they were doing wrong; they knew that he had by his miracles established the divinity of his mission.
-And we find Nicodemus himself bore testimony to this effect; he came secretly out of the Sanhedrim, and, unknown to any but the Lord himself, found his way to the Savior in the dark, and said, "Master, we know," that is we among ourselves, "that you are a teacher come from God; for no man can do these things that you do except God be with him:" we are all wrong together in persecuting you.
+The very persons who killed Jesus Christ knew that they were doing wrong they knew that he had by his miracles established the divinity of his mission.
+And we find Nicodemus himself bore testimony to this effect: he came secretly out of the Sanhedrim, and, unknown to any but the Lord himself, found his way to the Saviour in the dark, and said, 'Master, we know,' that is we among ourselves, ' that thou art a teacher come from God; for no man can do these things that thou doest except God be with him: we are all wrong together in persecuting thee.
 So that they were without excuse.
-It, therefore, left the Jewish world without excuse for persecuting and for crucifying Christ; it left them without excuse for persecuting and putting to death as many as they could of the apostles, and the saints that followed.
+It therefore left the Jewish world without excuse for persecuting and for crucifying Christ; it left them without excuse for persecuting and putting to death as many as they could of the apostles, and the saints that followed.
 Now when this kingdom was established, it was needful that these literal miracles should cease; otherwise the New Testament dispensation would have been more like a great miraculous medical establishment than like an establishment of vitality and spirituality, delivering the soul from the powers of darkness and bringing it into everlasting life.
-Had those miracles continued, we should have had men all pressing into the dispensational kingdom of God, for the sake of the bodily and the temporal advantages, while those very same persons would have held spiritual things peradventure in greater contempt; like those very persons who had been fed by the miracle of the loaves and fishes, when they followed the Savior because they did eat and were filled; and when he laid before them, as described in the 6th of John, the solemn realities of eternity, they treated the whole with contempt, they went back and walked no more with him.
-Therefore it is, then, that miracles were made to cease, that is temporal miracles; and without contradiction the less has ceased and the greater has continued, for there was not one temporal miracle that Christ wrought that was so valuable in itself as the regeneration of a soul, because those miracles were but temporal, their advantage passed away; but when a soul is regenerated, that advantage and the advantages connected therewith never pass away.
+Had those miracles continued, we should have had men all pressing into the dispensational kingdom of God, for the sake of the bodily and the temporal advantages, while those very same persons would have held spiritual things peradventure in greater contempt; like those very persons who had been fed by the miracle of the loaves and fishes, when they followed the Saviour because they did eat and were filled; and when he laid before them, as described in the 6th of John, the solemn realities of eternity, they treated the whole with contempt, they went back and walked no more with him.
+Therefore it is, then, that miracles were made to cease, that is temporal miracles; and without contradiction the less has ceased and the greater has continued, for there was not one temporal mirac'e that Christ wrought that was so valuable in itself as the regeneration of a soul, because those miracles were but temporal, their advantage passed away: · Vot.
+III.-No. 136;

+but when a soul is regenerated, that advantage and the advantages connected therewith never pass away.
 We see which men would have appreciated the most, but we see at the same time that which was, and is, the most essential to our welfare.